-21 Eco-Friendly Baby and Pregnancy Brands to Support This Earth Month
+25 Eco-Friendly Baby and Pregnancy Brands to Support

 Sustainability is becoming more and more important to people across the globe—and rightfully so!
 Choosing eco-friendly products that reduce the amount of resources used isn’t just trendy, it helps contribute to a healthier planet—which then contributes to healthier people (like you and your loved ones).

 It’s easy to think a little greener in the daily choices you make, whether that’s choosing to compost your kitchen scraps or buying from brands committed to sustainability, like the ones below.
-This Earth Month, check out the below pregnancy and baby brands that are committed to the earth, its people and giving back.
+Check out the pregnancy and baby brands that are committed to the Earth, its people and giving back.

 This online marketplace sells everything from cleaning supplies to groceries, but the best part is the brand’s commitment to sustainability.
 Public Goods’ products are good for both people and the environment, with cruelty-free manufacturing; plenty of vegan and vegetarian options; biodegradable and compostable products; and refills that reduce waste.
 Plus, the marketplace also plants a new tree for every new membership it gains.
 Interested in checking it out?
 Take 10 percent off orders of $70 or more with the code BUMP10.